Spinal Disc Herniation Treatment (slip-disc treatment) by our Clinical Teams and our Technology can Repair and Fix Your Slipped Disc.

 Spinal Disc Anatomy and Structures

-It is impossible to relate information about slip disc or slipped disc (herniated disc) without giving out some details on disc structure and anatomy.
+It is impossible to relate information about slip disc or slipped disc (slip-disc) without giving out some details on disc structure and anatomy.

 So, without delay, we will briefly go over the most basic of disc anatomy.
 In the human body, there are 23 spinal discs.
 Every spinal segment has a vertebral disc attached to it, except the first vertebra (C-1).
 The function of a spinal disc is to bear the weight, connect spinal segments, and allow for motion and mobility.
 There are other features that disc serves (such as provide the frontal wall of neural foramina), but we will cover those at another time.